Conditions

 • specific project conditions are not met.

 Rates for additional charges are outlined on each Quote.
 NB.
 All changes are charged at a minimum half hour for each set/round of changes.
-Designate endeavours to regularly update the client on additional charges as a matter of courtesy.
+Sodali & Co endeavours to regularly update the client on additional charges as a matter of courtesy.
 However, the charges apply whether or not an update is provided.
 In some instances, we may request agreement before proceeding with work which will incur additional charges.

 3.3 Urgency surcharge